xmonader/letsbuildacompiler-pretty/src/tutor15_backtothefuture.md

 Nevertheless, the code of the "elegant" version was considerably more complex and larger.
 Since then, I've had second thoughts.
-In spite of our desire to see pretty output, the inescapable fact is that the two versions of the MAIN: code fragment shown above are functionally identical; the assembler, which is the ultimate destination of the code, couldn't care less which version it gets, except that the prettier version will contain more characters,
+In spite of our desire to see pretty output, the inescapable fact is that the two versions of the `MAIN`: code fragment shown above are functionally identical; the assembler, which is the ultimate destination of the code, couldn't care less which version it gets, except that the prettier version will contain more characters,